JustinCEO/ssup/README.md

 ## Use

 You'll need to set up a shortcut key to run this script to get the full benefit.
-You can try stuff like Automator, Keyboard Maestro, or the ActionShortcuts app https://hazeover.com/actionshortcuts.html
+You can try stuff like Automator, Keyboard Maestro, or the [ActionShortcuts app](https://hazeover.com/actionshortcuts.html).

 ## Prerequisites